-The Chair of the GSC is one of the Director of Graduate Studies for Classical Archaeology, currently Dr Ine Jacobs or the Director of Graduate Studies for Archaeology and Archaeological Science, currently Dr Victoria Smith.
-The secretary to the GSC is the School's Graduate Administrator, Barbara Morris.
+The Chair of the GSC is one of the Director of Graduate Studies for Classical Archaeology, currently Dr Ine Jacobs or the Director of Graduate Studies for Archaeology and Archaeological Science, currently Dr Damian Robinson.

-The committee's membership includes three student members (usually the President of the GAO, the student society for archaeology graduate students, and the GAO reps for Masters courses and Archaeological Science) who attend for unreserved business.
+The committee's membership includes four student members (usually the President of the GAO, the student society for archaeology graduate students, and the GAO reps for Masters courses, Classical Archaeology and Archaeological Science) who attend for unreserved business.
 Meetings are held on Tuesday of the third and eighth week of each term.
-The first meeting of each term will cover general matters affecting the degree courses and course- or subject-specific matters will be considered in sub-committee meetings held in eighth week.
+The first meeting of each term will cover general matters affecting the degree courses and course- or subject-specific matters will be considered in subcommittee meetings held in eighth week.